-- If agents desire the kind of stability offered by the core, they will be unable to reach an agreement. - they have no choice but to relax their stability requirements. - Need a solution that allows agents to reach an agreement, but maintain some stability. - Then, we will consider the bargaining set, which relaxes the requirements of the core.
+- If agents desire the kind of stability offered by the core, they will be unable to reach an agreement. - they have no choice but to relax their stability requirements. - We would like a solution that allows agents to always reach an agreement, while guaranteeing some stability. - The bargaining set is one such solution.

 A second solution concept: